tef/remarkable/README.txt

  	- Easy to generate epub, HTML, PDF from.

 	- A Text File renders as a text file.
 I.e linebreaks work by default.
-	- Commands should have a name, and optionally arguments, or a text block.
+	- Optionally, Commands take arguments, and/or a text block.
 	- Text blocks can be inline, multiline, or an indented block.
 	- Text blocks can have their contents marked as raw, and left unparsed.